nateware/constant-enum/README.md

     rescue_from ActiveRecord::RecordNotFound, ConstantEnum::RecordNotFound do
       # show error page
     end

+When building forms, you can use the special method `dropdown`, which provides options in the same order that Rails form helpers expect them:

+     <%= f.input :genre, label: 'Genre', collection: Genre.dropdown %>

+This will create a nice human-readable select list with the correct names and values.

 Finally, if you have extra data for your enum, you can instead specify a hash: